Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

   - a supporting set of presentation slides.

 ## Ressources
-Other ressources used in the project include:
+Ontological ressources used in the project include:

 **Top-level Ontology**
 - [BFO2](https://github.com/bfo-ontology/BFO/wiki#news-bfo-20-now-released)